pymc-devs/pytensor/doc/tutorial/examples.rst

 =============

-At this point it would be wise to begin familiarizing yourself more systematically with Pytensor's fundamental objects and operations by browsing this section of the library: :ref:`libdoc_basic_tensor`.
+At this point it would be wise to begin familiarizing yourself more systematically with PyTensor's fundamental objects and operations by browsing this section of the library: :ref:`libdoc_basic_tensor`.

 As the tutorial unfolds, you should also gradually acquaint yourself